AdrienGuille/TOM/README.md

 ### Instantiate a topic model and infer topics

-We can instantiate a NMF or LDA object then infer topics.
+It is possible to instantiate a NMF or LDA object then infer topics.

 NMF: